60+ Years of Experience in Fort Lauderdale & Beyond

 Although most of the individuals filing lawsuits are gardeners, farmers, and landscapers, some recreational Roundup users are also filing claims, stating they developed cancer after using the weed killer in their home gardens.
 While Monsanto spent years maintaining that their product was safe to use, several recent studies have linked the weed killer’s main ingredient to the development of certain blood cancers.

 Because Monsanto was acquired by Bayer AG in 2018 for $63 billion, Bayer is currently facing a lengthy appeals process over Roundup cases.
-As of early 2020, sources report that the company is considering a massive multi-billion dollar settlement to resolve all the defective product claims – but the company has continued to deny their role in causing cancer injuries.
+As of early 2020, sources report that the company is considering a massive multi-billion dollar settlement to resolve all the defective product claims – but the company has continued to deny its role in causing cancer injuries.

 Do you need to speak with a Fort Lauderdale Roundup attorney about your lawsuit?
 Call Schlesinger Law Offices, P.A. at (954) 467-8800 today for more information.